Keyboard shortcuts

 }

-The general idea here is that a user who wants to read the contents of the buffer will pass us a function (typically a lambda) that takes the current contents of the buffer (as an un-padded ArrayView2) and returns a result of an arbitrary type R that we do not care about.
-On our side, we will then proceed to do everything needed to set up the two-dimensional array view, call the user-specified function, and return the result.
+The general idea here is that a user who wants to read the contents of the buffer will pass us a function (typically a lambda) that takes the current contents of the buffer (as an un-padded ArrayView2) and returns a Result<()> that tells if the operation is successful.

 HDF5 I/O refactor